danja/zpt/librarians.md

 Just like adjusting a camera's zoom, this controls how much detail you see:
 - Zoom out: See broad summaries and overviews of entire topics
 - Zoom in: Focus on specific facts, entities, or detailed text passages
-- Examples: Individual person's name → biographical summary → full biography → entire historical period
+- Examples: Date of birth → individual person's name → full biography → biographical summary → historical movement → entire historical period

 **🔄 Pan - Domain of Interest**
 Like panning a camera across a landscape, this controls what subject areas you're looking at: